RomiGilat/environmental_device/README.md

 ESP8266WiFi.h
 WiFiClientSecure.h
 ```
-this is done on the left hand side under library manager (third icon down)
 ![WhatsApp Image 2024-08-02 at 12 06 58_2e432e32](https://github.com/user-attachments/assets/92f0d9d1-0f62-4486-9241-c4761cfafb49)

+This is done on the left hand side under library manager (third icon down)

 4. Use code “envdev.ino” as your base code for the device
 5. This device is made to connect to a university wireless network, but change the SSID and password to auto connect to your wireless network.